nomanuddin/EmbeddedIntentRecognizer/README.md

 - Tell me an interesting fact.
 (Intent: Get Fact)

 #### Code logic explanation:
-- Step 1: String is comared for relevant intent
+- Step 1: String is compared for relevant intent
 - Step 2: Respective class is instantiated, and the relative method is called
 - Step 3: Required intent and info is displayed
 - Step 4: exit keyword entered as question breaks the loop and application is closed